 Hamburg is one of the most beautiful cities in the world, but also one where it often rains: That’s why many of the Hamburg activities presented here are also an option in bad weather.

-- for dates
+- Düsseldorf things to do for couples and dates

-- for families with children
+- Hamburg activities for families with children

 In this article i am linking to the websites of the places where you can find more information about the specific Hamburg activity.
 Many of them also have English websites, but not all.
 In those cases, very likely someone there will still be able to communicate in English with you if you call the place for example.
 You can also use the translate option in your Browser to display all the website info in English.